ComparisonAugust 7, 20268 min read

 Does Redact.dev remove me from data brokers?

-Redact.dev offers a data broker opt-out add-on, but broker removal is not its primary focus and coverage is more limited than a dedicated service.
-For real broker removal, use a purpose-built service like PrivacyOn that continuously monitors 100+ brokers and re-submits when your listings return.
+Redact.dev offers a data-broker opt-out add-on, but broker removal is not its primary focus and coverage is much narrower than a dedicated service.
+For real, ongoing broker removal, use a purpose-built service like PrivacyOn that continuously monitors 100+ brokers and re-submits when your listings come back.

 Can Redact.dev delete DMs and private messages?